 The review process

 TERNZ 2022 will be using a group-based review process.
 Abstracts will be assigned to review groups.
 The review group members initially review the abstracts individually before meeting as a group.
 In the group meetings all abstracts are discussed and review decisions are made.
 Feedback is compiled based on the review contributions of all review group members.
-The reviews will closely align with the abstract submission criteria
+The review criteria will closely align with the abstract submission criteria.

 Call for reviewers

 We invite all members of the HERDSA community, from novice to experienced, to express their interest in reviewing for TERNZ 2022.